 A consistent presence and activity on social media show consumers that a local business cares about customer service and consumer interaction.

-If a business is active on social media, replying to online conversation, and has a glowing 4-5 star rating on online review sites they are likely to win the business of customers searching for their products/services.
+If a business is active on social media, replying to online conversation, and has a glowing 4- or 5-star rating on online review sites they are likely to win the business of customers searching for their products/services.

 A website acts as the virtual doorway for consumers to visit a local business.
 Without one, a local business isn’t seen by people searching for their products/services.
-In 2018, we are seeing more and more businesses offering an online storefront to accommodate online shopper’s needs.
+We are seeing more and more businesses offering an online storefront to accommodate online shoppers’ needs.

-As more and more customers adopt the online shopping lifestyle, the presence of websites and E-Commerce options become more significant.
-If a customer prefers to shop in-store, a website may list different brands or products that a customer can expect to see in the store.
+As more customers adopt the online shopping lifestyle, the presence of websites and ecommerce options becomes more significant.
+If a customer prefers to shop in store, a website may list different brands or products that a customer can expect to see in the store.

 This is where the Reputation phase and the Advocacy phase of the customer lifecycle tie together.
 One person's experience has the potential to affect the experience of many other consumers.
 If a customer is browsing reviews of a local business they must be nearing a readiness to make a purchase.
 This customer was ready to buy until they saw a few negative reviews; now they no longer trust this local business.
 The next step for this consumer is to find a local business who won't let them down, so they forget about Business A and convert the sale at Business B. This is what we call 'marketing for your competition' and businesses cannot afford to throw away a potential sale to a competing business!

 If your business is piling up negative reviews, don’t panic!
-We’ve got you covered with our easy-guide on How to Respond to Online Reviews: Both Good & Bad.
+We’ve got you covered with our easy-guide all about how to respond to positive and negative online reviews.

 What is a local marketing stack?
 A group of technologies that a business can use in order to enhance their marketing efforts.
 These technologies are grouped together to fulfill a specific set of needs for a local business.
 For example, a local business may say "All I care about is getting more customers in the door."
 Well, there's a variety of products and services that can increase traffic to a business.